-Like any worthy endeavor, the first thing to do is to identify the objectives we are trying to achieve with our computer network.
-The objective may be as simple as sharing a printer with another computer, or as complex as sharing many resources, internet connection, file sharing, devices like printers, scanners, projectors, and/or applications.
-Still, take a moment to clearly define what you are trying to achieve will help improve its performance and help you plan for future growth.
+The first thing you need to do is to identify your objectives.
+The purpose of your computer network may be as simple as sharing a printer with another computer or as complex as sharing many resources, internet connection, file sharing, and devices like printers, scanners, projectors, and/or applications.
+Still, taking a moment to clearly define what you are trying to achieve will help improve its performance and help you plan for future growth.

 - Processor type